 We have found that this works very well on texture moulds, standard formers and stainless moulds, however bear in mind that once you have used a Boron Spray on a mould you can not revert to a standard powder primer.
 E.g. Primo Primer.

-Not recommended for frit casting or scrap master moulds due to higher temperatures required.
+Not recommended for frit casting, fusing or scrap master moulds due to higher temperatures required.

 EXTREMELY FLAMMABLE.
 Severely irritating to eyes and skin